Jill Dillard And Jessa Seewald Give Updates On Their Boys

 The mom-of-two is known for giving her boys plenty of fun adventures such as jumping in mud puddles and giving them a box to play in for hours.
 Spurgeon and Henry seem to be happy boys.
 Unfortunately, Jessa gets mom-shamed quite often over some of the photos she posts, especially over Spurgeon still wearing diapers and sucking on a bottle.
 However, she snaps back at them nicely by explaining her logic in what she does or doesn’t do.

 Duggar fans also seem to be waiting to see which sister will have their third baby next.
-Ben and Jessa have talked about adopting a child, so that could be their next step to growing their family, but no definite plans have yet to be publicly revealed just yet.
+Ben and Jessa have talked about adopting a child, so that could be their next step to growing their family, but no definite plans have yet to be publicly revealed.
 Stay tuned for more updates coming from the Duggar girls.